Kenya Supreme Court Upholds Rutos Presidential Win - UrduPoint

 Any "irregularities were not of such magnitude as to affect the final results of the presidential election", she said, dismissing all the claims made by the petitioners.

-Odinga's 72-page petition alleged hackers broke into IEBC servers and uploaded doctored result forms, but the claim was dismissed by the court.
+Odinga's 72-page petition alleged hackers broke into IEBC servers and uploaded doctored result forms, but the court said there was no evidence to back the claim.

 - 'We just want jobs' - In several towns, the verdict sparked celebrations among Ruto supporters, who cheered and banged plastic buckets.